Srijan-1-3/Google-Project-Management-/README.md

 -- Gantt Chart
 -- Customer Survey Details

-These documents are required i=at different stage of project lifecycle and each one of them has their different work.
+These documents are required at different stage of project lifecycle and each one of them has their different work.